MSPCA-Angell Headquarters

 • Only trap and release mice in warm weather, and release them in an area close by the home or building where they were caught.
 This increases their chances of surviving both the elements and unfamiliar territory.
 Traps should be placed in areas where mice are present and close to walls since mice like to travel along a wall or barrier.
 The traps can be baited with appealing substances such as peanut butter, popcorn, or sunflower seeds.
 Traps can be cleaned with a mild bleach solution (1:30 ratio of bleach to water) and used again.

 As with most conflicts with animals in buildings, remember that unless proper exclusion, habitat management, and sanitary measures are taken, killing rats and mice will simply be an endless cycle as new animals move in to occupy vacant territory.
-Poisons and sticky glue traps are especially inhumane, cause intense suffering of target and non-target animals, and should not be used.
+Poisons and glue traps are especially inhumane, cause intense suffering of target and non-target animals, and should not be used.
 Rodenticides can also be highly dangerous in homes with pets, as well as to wildlife.
 In just the past few years, here in Massachusetts, rodenticides have caused the deaths of family pets as well as bald eagles, owls, hawks, and other wild animals, and legislation to better regulate use of these poisons is pending in the Massachusetts Legislature.

 PUBLIC HEALTH CONCERNS